constantinchik/dotfiles/ReadMe.md

   get a new .p10k.zsh file
 - If you used the script to install the packages and dotfiles and something went wrong - your configuration files are located in the

+## TODOs:

+- Tiling window manager for Mac OS (amethyst or swish or yabai)